Send to a friend

-At the Consultative Group on International Agricultural Research (CGIAR)’s WorldFish, this meant providing the evidence that informed policies to help hilsa stocks recover, while also addressing the needs of families across the bay as part of a dedicated five-year effort.
+At WorldFish, part of the CGIAR agricultural research partnership*, this meant providing the evidence that informed policies to help hilsa stocks recover, while also addressing the needs of families across the bay as part of a dedicated five-year effort.

 One key element was to work with authorities to introduce seasonal fishing bans like the one currently in place.
 The bans allow the hilsa time to migrate from the bay into river estuaries to spawn, and bolster population numbers.

 At the same time, it was vital that rural families find alternative sources of food and income.
 When fewer fish are caught, the women who typically dry, cure and sell them, lose income.